 Recent additions to the site include my video poem for LGBT History Month 2014 and videos of the flash mobs I've organised in aid of cancer research and as part of Depression Expression mental health awareness in Nottingham.
 See these on the Latest News page.

-A new National Poetry Month is already upon us, but I've decided not to commit myself to 30 poems this April, although I have been occasionally inspired.
+I didn't commit myself to writing 30 poems a month for National Poetry Month in April 2014, although I have been occasionally inspired.
 To see what I got up to during National Poetry Writing Month in April 2013, click on the icon to the right.

 I originally set up this site to encourage other lesbians to write essays, articles and dissertations on lesbian subjects - especially outside of a Lesbian Studies or Women's Studies programme.
 You can find the full text of a number of my research writings on this site.
 The earliest of these were written as a BA and then MA student within the English Department at Leicester University, England, 1987-1991.
 These days my writing interests are less academic.